TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - Date field upper bound is today.
 - Date field lower bound is today minus 24 months.
 - On entering the history tab, keyboard focus shall be set to `From`.
+- The selected-date assistive text element inside date fields may be visually hidden to reduce repeated verbosity in the compact toolbar layout.
 - The `Purge` action shall expose a localized tooltip explaining that old purchase records are permanently deleted.
 - The `Purge` action container shall display a visible top-right triangular marker when the tooltip is available.